*This program will no longer be offered this year. Contact firstname.lastname@example.org.

 Who is eligible to participate in this program?

-CEE is open to first year students from only Columbia College, The Fu Foundation School of Engineering and Applied Science, or The School of General Studies.
+CEE is open to first year students from Columbia College, The Fu Foundation School of Engineering and Applied Science, and The School of General Studies.

-How would I be selected for the extern program?
+How would I be selected for the externship program?

 We will conduct a thorough screening of applicants and work as a committee to select and match externs with participating organizations.
 Acceptance to the program is based on three criteria: (1) the potential value of participating in CEE based on your interest and past experiences as described in your application; (2) the quality of your application within the context of the whole applicant pool; (3) the availability of externships in your industries of interest.